chingchenms/llvm/docs/Coroutines.rst

 This intrinsic is lowered to refer to the `coro.init`_ instruction.
-This is a frontend convenience intrinsic that makes it easier to refer to the coroutine frame during semantic analysis of the coroutine.
-This intrinsic maybe removed in the future.
+This is a frontend convenience intrinsic that makes it easier to refer to the coroutine frame.
+This intrinsic is not necessary for the llvm coroutine model and can be removed.

 .. _coro.fork: